-As presented in Table 2-15, view product and system information and network settings, edit network settings, and perform certain maintenance tasks.
+As presented in Table 2-13, view product and system information and network settings, edit network settings, and perform certain maintenance tasks.

-Table 2-15.
+Table 2-13.
 Setup>Instrument Menu

 MENU DESCRIPTION Product Info View Model, Part, and Serial Numbers and Package and Driver Versions, and options information.
 System Info View Windows and RAM information.
 Network Settings View the network settings (configurable through the Setup>Comm>Network Settings menu).
-Display Settings Adjust the touchscreen's response.
-(Instructions provided in Maintenance, Section 5.3.3).
 Date/Time Settings Adjust date, hour, and minutes, select a time zone, and set the system clock to automatically adjust for Daylight Savings Time or not.
 (Also see Setup>Vars>Daylight Savings Enable).
+Time Zone change requires a special procedure; see Maintenance Section 5.5.
+NTP Time Settings Configure Network Time Protocol settings for clock synchronization.
+Language Select an available language.
 Remote Update When an instrument is connected to a network that is connected to the Internet, follow the instructions on this Remote Update page to check for and activate software/firmware updates.
 (Also refer to Section 5.3).

 2.5.10.
-SETUP>COMM
+SETUP>COMM (COMMUNICATIONS)